ExactlyEight/GameProject/README.md

 ![alt text](res/img/style.jpg)
 We generated some concepts using AI + some UI stuff ( Don´t laugh the domain and hosting is free 😔): https://kkz.gay/concept
+<br> With our knowledge in graphics and your programming we can work it out, come and join us (Before that please read the ideas below).

 ## Artists: